About Subsidy Control

-State aid is a European Commission (EC) term which refers to forms of public assistance given on a discretionary basis which have the potential to distort competition and affect trade between Member States of the European Union.
+Subsidy Control is a UK Government term which refers to forms of public assistance given on a discretionary basis which have the potential to distort competition and affect trade within the UK and between countries with which the UK has trade deals, such as the Trade and Cooperation Agreement (TCA).
+The Subsidy Control Act 2022 was brought in to broadly replace EU State Aid rules in the UK, as per the terms of the TCA.

 The state aid rules are set by the EC and comprise various articles of the Treaty on the Functioning of the European Union (TFEU), as well as regulations, frameworks and guidelines, which set out what aid can be given and under which circumstances.